Altinn/altinn-studio-docs/content/community/contributing/handbook/front-end/developing/_index.md

 `src/studio/src/designer/backend/views/ServiceDevelopment/Index.cshtml` (for app-development) or `src/studio/src/designer/backend/views/Home/Index.cshtml`
 (for Dashboard) to point at `http://localhost:8080` in a similar way as described in the app frontend section.

-The first time setting this up, you would have to follow steps 1-3 and then run the `npm run gulp` command from step 4, before navigating to the frontend folder
+The first time setting this up, you would have to follow steps 1-3 and then run the `yarn run gulp` command from step 4, before navigating to the frontend folder
 `src/studio/src/designer/frontend` and then into the application you want to run (dashboard or app-development).
-From there, you can run `npm run start` and the frontend will be up and running.
+From there, you can run `yarn run start` and the frontend will be up and running.

 The backend will have to be started separately, using the `dotnet run` command.